-Discover the hidden treasures of Morocco & its rich culture on this 10 days tour from casablanca
+Discover the hidden treasures of Morocco and its rich culture on this 10 days tour from Casablanca.

 During this 10 Days tour from Casablanca, the Grand Morocco magic journey, steeped in Berber Heritage, visits amazing UNESCO Heritage listed sites, the Moroccan Imperial cities of Rabat, Fes, Meknes and Marrakech, Roman ruins of Volubilis.
 Through the stunning landscapes to the iconic golden Sahara Desert.
 You will discover the uniquely modern architecture of Hassan II Mosque and see much evidence of Morocco’s antiquity.
 Discover the most filmed location in Africa, the UNESCO site of Ksar ait Benhaddou.
 Visit a nomad family in Sahara, share a cup of tea with them and discover their lifestyle.

-On the 2nd day of your 10 days tour from Casablanca and after breakfast in your Hotel/Riad, you will travel to Rabat where we will take the scenic coastal highway north passing through Mohammedia and Temara, a total distance of 87 km to Rabat.
+On the 2nd day of your 10 days tour from Casablanca and after breakfast in your Hotel/Riad, you will travel to Rabat where we will take the scenic coastal highway north passing through Mohammedia and Temara.

 The city of Rabat is the political and administration center of the state, where the Royal Palaces, government institutions and International Embassies are located.
 The numerous buildings in the city are testimony of its centuries old rich history.
 Rabat is also the capital of culture by way of its many museums and exhibitions and is one of the Moroccan Imperial cities which is classified by UNESCO as a “Global Human Heritage”.